Diversity and inclusion

 ---|---|---|

-However, some parts of our business are still predominantly male, in particular in our Engineering and Electrical functions where 74% of employees are male.
-However, our female GM of Generation and other senior female leaders within this predominantly male business area are great role models for women aspiring to join and lead these technical sides of the business.
+However, some parts of our business are still predominantly male, in particular in our Engineering and Electrical functions where 82% of employees are male.
+However, our female GM of Generation and several other senior female leaders within this predominantly-male business area, are great role models for women aspiring to join and lead these technical sides of the business.
 The relatively remote locations of our generation assets, combined with low staff turnover, means we see growth in gender diversity within our technical roles as a long game, but we continue to make gradual progress each year.

 Gender pay equity is having the same or similar pay for different work of equal value, regardless of job holder gender.